LaunchAcademy/lornch-ablademy-node/README.md

 * Can have many questions
 * Can have many students

-#### Questions
+### Questions

 * Must have an asker
 * Must have a body
 * Belongs to a single clinic
 * Note: for simplicity, questions will not belong to a student

-#### Students
+### Students

 * A student must have a name
 * A student can attend many clinics
 ```

 ## Features

-*For simplicity, there is no index page for this app*
+_For simplicity, there is no index page in React for this app, however, there is an index API endpoint._

-* clinic show page (show information is already present, we need to add all of the questions for a clinic both frontend and backend)
+- Clinic show page (show information is already present, we need to add all of the questions for a Clinic both front-end and back-end)
-* Add questions for clinic on clinic show
+- See Questions for a Clinic on a Clinic show
-* Add new question for clinic
+- Add a new Question for a Clinic

 ## Order of Operations

-- Ensure ER diagram
+- Create ER diagram
+- **Before adding any code** make sure the application works in its initial state

+- Add a serializer for the Clinic show route (no timestamps)
+- **Ensure** the API endpoint returns serialized data

-- generate models and migrations
+- Generate migrations and models with necessary constraints and validations
-- add relationMappings
+- **Ensure** that new records can be created from those new tables (`yarn console`)
+- **Ensure** proper model validations are being evaluated

+- Add `relationMappings` for associated queries
+- **Ensure** that the `relationMappings` return the correct data

+- From the Clinic show route, query for the associated Questions
+- **Ensure** that the API endpoint returns the data we expect

-- Ensure that questions for a given clinic appear on the page
+- Display Questions for a given Clinic on the page
+- Create a nested router to persist a Question for a Clinic
-- Ensure that adding a new question for a clinic adds that to the page
+- **Ensure** that adding a new Question for a Clinic will appear on the page
-- Create our own nested router and persist!
-- open time for Q&A